Hardcover ISBN: 9781503603578

 "Invocation of 'democracy' is one of the most ill-defined canards of modern discourse.
 In this revisionist work, rooted in common sense, Jones shows that effective representative government does not in fact rest on pure democracy, but does rely on well-functioning elites.
 Definitely recommended."

-—Tyler Cower, Holbert L. Harris Chair of Economics at George Mazon University, Author of Big Business: A Love Letter to an American Anti-Hero
+—Tyler Cowen, Holbert L. Harris Chair of Economics at George Mazon University, Author of Big Business: A Love Letter to an American Anti-Hero

 "The belief in democracy is strong in most rich, democratic countries, even sacred.
 Why in the world would anyone propose ten percent less of it?
 The key is sharpening our thinking on what 'democracy' means.
 Once we allow a sharper definiteion, decision-making by the vote of all, we demystify 'democracy' and more sensibly assess its pluses and minuses.
 Jones' argument is persuasive and rests on global data."